-Rose’s Fine and Wine — the darling east side diner that gained national attention for its lovingly made breakfasts, cakes, and artisan paczki — is on the market.
+Rose’s Fine Food and Wine — the darling east side diner that gained national attention for its lovingly made breakfasts, cakes, and artisan paczki — is on the market.

 According to an Instagram post published by O’Connor Real Estate, both the property at 10551 E Jefferson and the business itself are for sale.